jekyll/minima/_posts/2020-07-18-ixd-idc-interview.md

 As the M.Des. program is a master's level course, you will be expected to not only learn things but also contribute to the existing pool of knowledge in the world.
 Being familiar with the work the faculty have done will show them that you tried to engage with the research projects at IDC, and should also give you a sense of the kind of work that gets done at the institute.

 You can find a list of all faculty in IDC and links to their personal pages [here](http://www.idc.iitb.ac.in/people/faculty).
-The idc website might give you outdated or partial information about their work, so you can also search for their work on [Google Scholar](https://scholar.google.com/).
+The idc website might give you outdated or partial information about their work, so you can also search for their work on [Google Scholar](https://scholar.google.com/) or other sources.

 The current faculty in the interaction design department are: